"Sweeper of

 FADE IN

-EXT. the street, the smoldering husk of number 8 central shot
+EXT. the street, the smoldering husk of number 8 central shot.

 A fire truck, with firemen rolling up their hoses and packing up their gear.
 Neighbours with their arms crossed across their hastily tied nightgowns, wide-eyed and shocked.
 The neighbouring houses are conspicuously unaffected.